Getting Started

 val config = MeasureConfig(enableLogging = true)

-Measure.init(context, config)
+Measure.init(context, config)iOS

 Enable logging during SDK initialization.